SwissArmyBud/SafeBoot/README.md

 # SafeBoot
-A set of extensions and tools that ease development of a resilient booting process with UBoot.
+A set of extensions and tools that ease development of a resilient Raspberry Pi booting process with UBoot.